edwardtay/Crypto-Resources/index.md

 - [Nexo](http://bit.ly/try-nexo)

 ⛓
-<ins>DeFi Protocols</ins> - Non-custodial and automated, meaning that they don’t hold the users’ cryptocurrencies, but instead only connect lenders and borrowers with each other.
+<ins>DeFi Protocols</ins> - Non-custodial and automated.
+The aapplication of smart contracts to financial instruments thereby removing the need for users to trust a middleman or corporation.

 ## 3. HOLD ##
 💰
-<ins>Hardware Wallet</ins>
+<ins>Hardware Wallet</ins> -  Physical devices, which act as a flash drive and store your private keys.
+The device is secure enough that you can even use them with a device you don't trust.
 - [Billfodl](http://bit.ly/try-billfodl)
 - [Cryptosteel](http://bit.ly/try-cryptosteel)
 - [Cobo](http://bit.ly/try-cobo-wallet)